Figma MCP server

 }

-• File operations: Access files and file versions
+• File operations: Access and manage files and versions

-• Node operations: Get and modify Figma nodes
+• Node operations: Get and manipulate Figma nodes

 • Comment operations: Create and manage comments